knative/eventing/README.md

 ## What to expect here?

-This repository contains a work-in-progress eventing system that is designed to address a common need for cloud native development:
+This repository contains an eventing system that is designed to address a common need for cloud native development:

 1. Services are loosely coupled during development and deployed independently